 In June 2005, the FDA issued a public health advisory announcing that several recent scientific publications suggested the possibility of an increased risk for suicidal behavior in adults being treated with antidepressant medications, such as Lexapro.
 The FDA highlighted that adults taking antidepressants (particularly those being treated for depression) should be watched closely for worsening depression and increased suicidality.
 Monitoring these patients is especially important when treatment begins and when doses are increased or decreased.
 The FDA is working closely with antidepressant manufacturers to fully evaluate the risk of suicidal thoughts and behavior in adults treated with these medications.

 While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions related to Lexapro use, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Lexapro use.
+If you or a loved one has experienced any dangerous symptoms or unusual medical conditions related to Lexapro use, you should first contact your doctor or other healthcare professional.
+It’s also in your best interests to meet with an experienced product liability attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Lexapro use.